-6.4 Next Steps - Rough Screening
+6.4 Next Steps - Strategy Development

-This initial phase of work has identified supply options from each of the supply types (Nacimiento, State Water, and Recycled Water) available to supplement the Paso Robles Basin in terms of quantity, suitable uses, transfer points, and implementation issues.
-In the next phase of work, the options that passed this initial screening will be carried forward into the rough screening process.
-During the rough screening, the options will be further evaluated as to the reliability of supply (quantity and quality), potential costs, environmental impacts, schedule for implementation, time of use, regulatory/legal/permitting approvals, public acceptance, and technical complexity.
+This initial phase of work has identified supply options from each of the supply types (Nacimiento, State Water and Recycled Water) available to supplement the Paso Robles Basin in terms of quantity, suitable uses, transfer points and implementation issues.
+In the next phase of work, the options that passed this initial screening will be carried forward into a more detailed strategy development process.
+The options will be further evaluated as to the reliability of supply (quantity and quality), potential costs, environmental impacts, schedule for implementation, time of use, regulatory/legal/permitting approvals, public acceptance, and technical complexity.

 Additionally, the computer model of the Paso Basin will be used to identify the potential benefits that may be gained from implementation of one or more of these options.
-As part of the rough screening analysis, the potential to combine options for additional cost effectiveness and greater benefit will also be considered.
+As part of the next phase of work, the potential to combine options for additional cost effectiveness and greater benefit will also be considered.